glennlopez/Cpp.Playground/README.md

 C++ Playground
 =================
 This is where I keep all the things I do with C++.
-This is a repo not only for showcasing my capabilities for employers to evaluate, but also for documenting my progress.
+This is a repo for showcasing my capabilities to future employers for ealuation, and to documenting my progress with C++.

 ![alt text](https://s-media-cache-ak0.pinimg.com/736x/a6/64/bf/a664bfae939ac4da62d6783442e560ee.jpg "C++ Logo")